 Troubleshooting Kernel Security Check Failure

 Now we know what kernel security check failure is and what the major causes of the failure are, we can now dive into solving the problem.
-These fixes work if the underlying problem they are meant to address is the cause of the kernel security check failure.

 1. Use System File Checker and Memory Diagnostic

-Go to Settings, go to Advanced option then select Startup settings
+Go to Settings, go to Advanced option, then select Startup settings

 Click the restart button on the lower right side of the screen.
 This will make the OS startup with minimal system requirements